 Current Position: Partner Areas of Practice: Bankruptcy Law; Taxation Law Bar Admissions: Ohio, 1976; US Federal Court, 1976 Education: Gonzaga University School of Law, Spokane, Washington, 1976 — JD (Doctor of Jurisprudence); City University of New York at Hunter College, New York, 1973 — BA (Bachelor of Arts) Honors, Cum Laude

-Mr. Feit is grateful for his life and the joy family.
-He has two healthy and loving children, and he gives back to the community in every way he can.
-Throughout his career, he has been a proud participant in the Toledo Bar Association's Pro Bono Program, providing free legal services to qualified members of his community.
-For years, he has been and continues to be a speaker at bankruptcy seminars sponsored by the National Business Institute and the Toledo Bar Association.
-He is always ready and willing to counsel young attorneys who are beginning their adventure into the field of bankruptcy law.
-His goal is to enable them to provide the best legal representation possible.
+Outside of the law firm, Mr. Feit has two healthy and loving children and strives to give back to his community in any way possible.
+This includes being a proud participant in the Toledo Bar Association's Pro Bono Program, which provides free legal services to qualifying members of the community.
+He is a regular speaker at seminars, sponsored by the National Business Institute and the Toledo Bar Association.
+With his knowledge and expertise, he has also had many opportunities to mentor young bankruptcy attorneys who are just beginning their journeys.

 In 1994, Mr. Feit volunteered for a seat on the board of Jewish Family Service of Greater Toledo, moved up in the ranks where he served three years as president and three years as immediate past president.
 He has also served as president of the Jewish Senior Service of Greater Toledo for three years.
 He now proudly serves as the immediate past president of Jewish Senior Service of Greater Toledo, president of the Jewish Senior Service Supporting Organization, and president of the Jewish Federation of Greater Toledo.